-This is Underwood’s second season on the SWEAT Crew.
-He had a career in social work, but a thru-hike of the AT in 2013 set Underwood, 50, on a different course.
+When this interview took place, Underwood was on his second season on the SWEAT Crew.
+He had a career in social work, but a thru-hike of the AT in 2013 set Underwood on a different course.

 “I’ve been trying to find my niche since that hike, and these two seasons on the SWEAT Crew have been really fulfilling,” Underwood says, although he can’t quite put a finger on why he loves the work so much.
 “It might be the challenge.
 When we go to work, we’re not jumping in a car and running across town.
 We’re climbing a mountain.
 It’s arduous.
 But then there’s also the serenity of the wilderness.
 There’s so much to be acquired from that.
 It’s very therapeutic.”

-MaKenzie Haymaker, 24, is Underwood’s assistant crew leader.
-This is her first season on SWEAT, but she’s spent the past few years doing seasonal crew work all over the U.S., first in Virginia, then in Carlsbad Caverns and Yosemite National Parks, and Arizona.
+MaKenzie Haymaker was Underwood’s assistant crew leader in 2019.
+It was her first season on SWEAT, but she’d spent the past few years doing seasonal crew work all over the U.S., first in Virginia, then in Carlsbad Caverns and Yosemite National Parks, and Arizona.
 “It’s a great lifestyle, following the warm weather and being out in the field,” Haymaker says.
 “I like it and working with the ecology and being in different environments.”